RFD 053: Auto-Refresh Conversation Titles

 turn_count: usize(computed,#[serde(skip)]) toConversation. - Extend

-load_count_and_timestamp_eventsinjp_storageto countturn_startevents and populateturn_count. - Update
+load_count_and_timestamp_eventsinjp_storageto countturn_startevents and populateturn_count. - Make

-conversation edit --title(no argument) to settitle_generated_at_turn = Some(current_turn_count)after LLM generation. - Update
+conversation edit --title(no argument) to settitle_generated_at_turn = Some(current_turn_count)after LLM generation.

 - Add

-Phase 4: Task and spawn (depends on Phase 0, 1, 2, 3)
+Phase 5: Task and spawn (depends on Phase 0, 1, 2, 3, 4)

 - Implement

-query.rsto settitle_generated_at_turn = Some(1). - Spawn
+query.rsto settitle_generated_at_turn = Some(1)after the title write completes. - Spawn